Missouri Rental Agreement

 Missouri Required Residential Lease Disclosures

-• Methamphetamine Contamination Disclosure (required for some leases) – Missouri leases must disclose any actual knowledge relating to the production, use, or storage of methamphetamine on the rental property.
+• Methamphetamine Contamination Disclosure (required for some leases) – Missouri leases must disclose any actual knowledge relating to production, use, or storage of methamphetamine on the rental property.

 To learn more about required disclosures in Missouri, click here.